Where to find the best afternoon tea with kids in London (2024)

 Cost: £30 per child aged 4 – 10 years old; adults £78 per person.

-kids afternoon teas in London
+afternoon tea with kids in London

 Afternoon tea at St Ermin’s Hotel

-The Buzzy Bees Afternoon Tea St Ermin’s Hotel
+Kid’s Afternoon Tea St Ermin’s Hotel

-The menu comes with a selection of finger sandwiches filled with honey roast ham, cheddar cheese, and tuna, sweetcorn and mayonnaise.
-Sweet treats on the children’s menu include a white chocolate and orange mousse, a vanilla cupcake with buttercream icing and a chocolate bee hive with milk chocolate bee and biscuit.
-Kids also get to enjoy warm scones as part of their tea experience.
+The dedicated kid’s afternoon tea menu comes with a selection of finger sandwiches filled with honey roast ham, cheddar cheese, and tuna, sweetcorn and mayonnaise.
+Delicious treats on the children’s menu include a carrot cake flower pot, a honey pot mousse and a chocolate tea cup.

 Their Kids’ Afternoon Tea changes fairly regularly with themed teas for major holidays.